 Description: Utilize technology to improve the dissemination of travel information.
 Utilize driveless.com and social media to host information.
 Utilize text alert programs to communicate with shuttle passengers and general public.
-Work with county and other transportation agencies to upload General Transit Feed Specification (GTFS) data for shuttle service open to the public that can be used inmobile mapping applications such as Google Maps.
+Work with county and other transportation agencies to upload General Transit Feed Specification (GTFS) data for shuttle service open to the public that can be used in mobile mapping applications such as Google Maps.

-• Development and utilization of websites and social media to communicate with travelingpublic

-- Utilization of text alert program to communicate with traveling public regarding roadwayand transit conditions - Development and uploading of shuttle General Transit Feed Specification (GTFS) data foruse in mobile mapping applications
+- Development and utilization of websites and social media to communicate with traveling public - Utilization of text alert program to communicate with traveling public regarding roadway and transit conditions - Development and uploading of shuttleGTFS data for use in mobile mapping applications